Blood is naturally slightly alkaline or basic. Here’s what that means.

 - heavy breathing

-Treatment for metabolic disease includes medications to help the kidneys work better.
+Treatment for metabolic disease includes medications to help your kidneys work better.
 In serious cases, you may need dialysis or a kidney transplant.
-Dialysis is when a machine is used to clean the blood.
+Dialysis is when a machine is used to clean your blood.

 - sleep apnea